naweel1496/Naweel-Anwer-Developer-Portfolio/_posts/2015-09-28-equatable-enums.md

 Vehicle.Other("tractor") == Vehicle.Other("crane")   // false

 {% endhighlight %}
-Our enum comparison has now clarity.
-It's readable Thus our code becomes more readable and reusable.
+Our enum comparison has now clarity and brevity.
+And most important it's readable

 For more information on comparison protocol you refer to [this](http://nshipster.com/swift-comparison-protocols/) post written by [Matt Thompson](http://nshipster.com/authors/mattt-thompson/) on NSHipster.